typhoon2099/.dotfiles/README.md

 Text editor with lots of plugins for software development.
-A number of languages have been configured (Rust, Ruby, Svelte) using a number of plugins, all of which are manage by Plug Vim
+A number of languages have been configured (Rust, Ruby, Svelte) using a number of plugins, all of which are manage by Plug Vim.

 ### Required Software